Anurag-3113/ansible1/assignment/day1/Assignment-day-1.md

 ## Problem statement: Using Adhoc command
 ```
-Host a static website on minimum three hosts using inventory, content of static website is "Index page of Ansible assignment"
+- Host a static website on minimum three hosts using inventory, content of static website is "Index page of Ansible assignment"
 Document root /opt/html

+- First do this manually and then with jenkins using ansible plugin or execute shell.
+- only use ansible modules.
 ````
  * You will need to install below software on all hosts
     * nginx

 ## Reference